 Highlighted News

-January 2024, our paper on episymbiotic host-microbe interaction is out in the ISME Journal.
+January 2024, our paper on episymbiotic host-microbe interaction is out in The ISME Journal.
 In this work, we found that Saccharibacteria induces intracellular lipid droplets inside their bacterial host.
-It is a feature first unraveled in oral bacteria and it is further found playing a critical role in their intricate episymbiotic relationship!
-This work recieved the QPC Lasers Young Investigator Best Paper Award at 2024 SPIE Photonics West conference and was recently featured by AHA Forsyth News.
+It is a feature first revealed in oral bacteria and found playing a critical role in their intricate episymbiotic relationship!
+This work was awarded the 2024 QPC Lasers Young Investigator Best Paper Award at 2024 SPIE Photonics West conference as featured by ADA Forsyth News.

-April 2023, we have found a new regulatory mechanism, host-derived transfer RNA fragments, that keeps cancer-causing bacteria, Fusobacterium nucleatum, in check.
+April 2023, we have found a new regulatory mechanism for host-derived transfer RNA fragments that keeps cancer-causing bacteria, Fusobacterium nucleatum, in check.
 Please check our full story.
 [Link]

-April 2022, our paper using blue light to kill a wide range of bacterial superbugs via catalase photoinactivation is now online on JCI Insight!
+April 2022, our paper using blue light to kill a wide range of bacterial superbugs via catalase photoinactivation is now published online in JCI Insight!
 [Link]

 January 2021, our story using stimulated Raman scattering microscopy to solve a longstanding mystery regarding how a widely used antifungal drug fights against fungal infections is featured by Boston University News.
 [Link]

 May 2020, our phototherapy approach to combat antibiotic resistance is featured by BU Brink.
-This paper unveils in details how blue light disrupts MRSA cell membrane and how it revives conventional antibiotics against MRSA.
+This paper reveals in great details how blue light disrupts MRSA cell membrane and how it revives conventional antibiotics against MRSA.
 [Link]

 June 2019, our story using blue light to kill superbug MRSA via staphyloxanthin photolysis is featured by "科普中国"! 金色的“葡萄”会致病,不如给它漂个白?
 [Link]

 May 2019, our paper using transient absorption microcopy to quantify glycated hemoglobin (HbA1c) is now published in Science Advances!
-Please check how we detect HbA1c level in single red blood cells in whole blood sampled from diabetic patients with high sensitivity and accuracy.
+Please check how we detect HbA1c level in whole blood samples of diabetic patients at single cell level with high sensitivity and accuracy.
 [Link]

 March 2018, Pu-Ting wins the prestigious 2018 SPIE Translational Research Award based on her drug-free antimicrobial phototherapy!
 [Link]